 Seating about 1,600, the Saxe Theatre was designed in Spanish Renaissance style, when most theatres were still being built to resemble late-19th century opera houses.
 The exterior was faced in highly elaborate terra-cotta decoration, with a theme of the four seasons.

 Inside, the theatre resembled a Spanish royal palace, with mahogany and ivory lining the walls, etched glass doors in the lobby, red terra cotta tile floors, and a grand marble staircase leading to the mezzanine level.
 In the auditorium, the seats in both the orchestra and balcony were lined with leather, and its pipe organ, costing $10,000, was said to be the most expensive ever installed at the time west of the Mississippi.

-Less than three months after opening, the Saxe Theatre was renamed the Strand Theatre, and quickly became the premier movie house in Minneapolis of the day.
+Less than three months after opening, the Saxe Theatre was renamed the Strand Theatre on November 18, 1914, and quickly became the premier movie house in Minneapolis of the day.